StoreDot: Silicon batteries

+Commercialization

 The company announced in November 2021 that it aims to achieve mass-manufacturing in 2024 of its silicon batteries, having pouch-cell samples produced by its manufacturing partner EVE Energy sent to be tested by global car makers.
 The company announced in 2023 that its batteries will be commercially available in VinFast vehicles in 2025.
-StoreDot demonstrated its batteries in a prototype Polestar 5 sedan in 2024, however the 2025 model will not debut with StoreDot batteries but with batteries developed and manufactured by SK On.
-As of October 2024, StoreDot batteries are still in the testing phase and they have not been incorporated into any upcoming vehicle platforms.
+The CEO said that the company does not plan to become a battery manufacturer or supplier, but instead plans to license its technology to major manufacturers or lease dedicated manufacturing capacity from existing suppliers, saying its silicon batteries can be manufactured using existing factories and manufacturing processes.
+StoreDot demonstrated its batteries in a prototype Polestar 5 sedan in 2024, however the 2025 model was not set to debut with StoreDot batteries but with batteries developed and manufactured by SK On.
+StoreDot batteries were still in the testing phase in October 2024 and they had not been incorporated into any upcoming vehicle platforms.
+StoreDot stated in 2026 it needs two more years of development in order to commercialize its product.

 Charge rate

-The company's upcoming 2025 batteries are projected to have a peak charging rate of 350kW and a service life of 1000 fast-charging cycles.
+The company's planned 2025 batteries were projected to have a peak charging rate of 350kW and a service life of 1000 fast-charging cycles.
 StoreDot battery cells require liquid cooling within each cell during fast charging.
-StoreDot announced their upcoming 2025 batteries charge at a rate that adds 100 miles in 5 minutes for a vehicle that uses 14kWh per 100 kilometers, which corresponds to a charging rate of 270kW.
-StoreDot is developing faster-charging cells that charge a 75kWh battery 70% in 10 minutes (from 10% to 80%) which corresponds to a charging rate of 315kW, which it aims to deliver in 2026.
+StoreDot announced their 2025 batteries would charge at a rate that adds 100 miles in 5 minutes for a vehicle that uses 14kWh per 100 kilometers, which corresponds to a charging rate of 270kW.
+StoreDot had been developing faster-charging cells that charge a 75kWh battery 70% in 10 minutes (from 10% to 80%) which corresponds to a charging rate of 315kW, which it aimed to deliver in 2026.
+StoreDot stated in 2026 it needs two more years of development in order to commercialize its product.

 Financing and valuation

 StoreDot raised over 6 million dollars in an initial investment round, and by the end of 2014 had raised another 42 million dollars.
 It raised another 62 million dollars by the end of 2017.
 The company was in negotiations in March 2021 for a SPAC merger at a $3.5 billion valuation.
 A further funding round of 70-80 million dollars in 2022 gave it a $1.5 billion valuation.
 The company plans as of 2023 to raise further capital in 2024 or 2025 in order to build up its silicon nanoparticles supply chain and secure dedicated manufacturing capacity for its batteries from existing manufacturers.
+StoreDot signed a SPAC merger in 2025 at a valuation of $800M.
+The merger was cancelled in 2026 after the company could not secure $30M in cash for its operations.
+Financial journalists estimated in February 2026 that StoreDot has funding for a few more months of operations.